RyanL123/YT-Playlist-Sorter-Legacy/README.md

 # YT-Playlist-Sorter
 Sort any YouTube playlist based on selected attributes.
 Playlist does not have to necessarily be your own.
+**Currently, videos are only sorted by decreasing views.
+More sorting options will be implemented in the future.
+Furthermore, because of API limits, only the first 25 videos can be retrieved from the playlist.**

 # Requirements
 - Javascript must be enabled